Aircraft ratings explained

 Find more guidance about getting a type rating.

-You need a type rating on your license to fly all multi-crew certified aircraft.
+You need a type rating on your licence to fly all multi-crew certified aircraft.
 You may also need a type rating for some single-pilot certified aircraft.

 Unless you are receiving flight training for the type rating, all members of the flight crew must hold the type rating relevant to the aircraft.